 An oxygen deficiency monitor and alarm is used to alert staff before they enter an area that may have critically low oxygen levels caused by a pressurized gas leak.
-This is especially useful in applications like cryogenics, cryotherapy, or cryofreezing that use liquid nitrogen, liquid helium, liquid oxygen, or any cryogenic gases.
+They are used in applications like cryogenics, cryotherapy, or cryofreezing that use liquid nitrogen, liquid helium, liquid oxygen, or any cryogenic gases.

 A convenient way to transport gas is to pressurize it into a tank or cylinder.
 Gas tanks and cylinders are used in many different industries.
 Restaurants use tanks of carbon dioxide to carbonate sodas.
 Flower shops use cylinders of compressed helium to fill balloons.
 Even your outdoor grill uses propane gas to cook your burgers and hot dogs.

 Across all these different uses for different gases, the one thing that they all have in common is that when stored under pressure, the gas becomes a liquid.
 If that tank is opened or leaks in an enclosed area, the gas will expand and lower the oxygen level.
 An oxygen sensor in an oxygen deficiency monitor is the only way to detect low oxygen levels.

 The same is true in applications like cryogenics, cryotherapy, or cryofreezing.

 Cryogenics is the production and behavior of materials at very low temperatures.
 Scientists use gases like hydrogen or helium that become a liquid at or below -292°F (-180°C) to freeze materials and study the changes caused by freezing.
 Cryogenics research has led to the creation of MRI machines, liquid oxygen rockets and superconductors.